axelarnetwork/axelarjs/packages/deposit-address/README.md

 # @axelarjs/deposit-address

-Get a deposit address to transfer funds from an Axelar-supported source chain to a destination chain
+Get a deposit address to transfer funds from an Axelar-supported source chain to a destination chain.